Nishantbarh/kubernates/README.md

  ```

 As you can see above, you can also configure IP address, memory and CPU in the servers array.
-## Step 4:once cluster is up  then login into master machine as:
+## Step 4:Once cluster is up  then login into master machine as:
 ```
 vagrant ssh k8s-master
 ```
-## Step 5:Run some utility in server to configure :
+## Step 5:Run some utility in cluster to configure tools :
 ```
 cd /vagrant/utility/